-This tumour conference SOP guidance document was developed by the National Cancer Control Programme (NCCP) and will be reviewed periodically by the NCCP in line with national standards and international practice and updated/amended, as appropriate.
+This National PRRT tumour conference SOP guidance document was developed by the National Cancer Control Programme (NCCP) National Clinical Leads Group for Neuro-Endocrine Tumours and will be reviewed periodically by the NCCP in line with national standards and international practice and updated/amended, as appropriate.

-This document will be used by the NCCP Tumour Leads Group to create national tumour specific SOP guidance for tumour conferences.
+This document will be used by the NCCP National Clinical Leads Group for Neuro-Endocrine Tumours to create national tumour specific SOP guidance for tumour conferences.
 In cases where there are no NCCP Tumour Leads Groups for a particular tumour, hospitals should consider this generic guidance when developing an SOP for tumour conferences.
 Hospitals may incorporate their own processes where appropriate into the document in addition to the requirements as set out in this document.